 Accommodations & Services

-Extended time, minimum distraction area, use of a reader, scribe, or computer, tape recording answers and large print.
+Extended time, minimum distraction area, use of a reader, scribe, or computer, tape record lectures and large print.

 A fellow student in class may be willing to make a copy of his/her notes.
 The student may choose to tape the class and later make notes from the tape.
 Sometimes instructors have a class outline or class notes they will share with the students.